munificent/magpie/doc/site/markdown/patterns.md

     x is Int, y is Int

 This matches a record with two positional fields that are integers and bind the fields.
 In other words, matching that pattern against `3, 4` will bind `x` to `3` and `y` is `4`.

-## Patterns in Expressions

-We've seen patterns in variable declarations, but they show up in other places too.
-The most obvious is `match` expressions:

-    :::magpie
-    match couple
-        case him: "Ralph", her: "Alice" then "Pow!
-Right in the kisser!" case him: "Ricky", her: "Lucy"  then "Lucy!
-I'm home!" end